 - The Trade Desk

-The reason why DSPs have gained so much popularity is that they allow both ad networks and agencies to get the best advertising opportunities while keeping full control of their budgets.
+The reason why demand-side platforms have gained so much popularity is that they allow both ad networks and agencies to get the best advertising opportunities while preserving full control over their budgets.

 There can't just be rainbows & unicorns.
-What are the possible issues with using DSP?
+What are the possible issues with a DSP?

-Fraud.
-The main problem here is not in the DSPs per se, but in the large amounts of fraudulent traffic sold by publishers.
-Bot farms, ad spoofing and injectors are just a few of the most common ways to falsify traffic.
+The main problem here is the DSPs per se but the massive amounts of fraudulent traffic sold by publishers.
+Bot farms, ad spoofing, and injectors are just a few of the most common ways to falsify traffic.

-DSP Consolidation.
-Due to a recent study by Pathmatics, advertisers cut the usage of demand-side platforms from seven to four DSPs per month.
-As marketers put more focus on reaching the right audience, it becomes difficult to coordinate multiple platforms as it maximizes the possibility of bidding against oneself.
+According to a recent study by Pathmatics, advertisers cut the usage of demand-side platforms from seven to four DSPs per month.
+As marketers put more focus on reaching the right audience, it becomes difficult to coordinate multiple demand-side platforms.

-According to Adexchanger, agencies cut off non-transparent DSPs by a huge margin while pushing for more transparent and closer working relationships with preferred partners.
+Agencies cut off non-transparent DSPs by a considerable margin while pushing for more transparent and closer relationships with preferred partners.

-The right demand-side platform will give you the needed organization and convenience in managing your campaign amidst a very competitive and ever-changing environment.
+The right demand-side platform will give you convenience in managing your campaigns amidst a very competitive and ever-changing environment.
 Knowing what is demand-side platform and how it can help you scale up your programmatic media buying, you'll be able to choose the one that fits your shoes best.